amclark42/a-form-of-resistance/notes_a-form-of-resistance.md

 So, if the consequences are so potentially dire, why do this workshop at all?

 The modern web favors no-code methods of making websites, meaning that fewer people are learning to use HTML and use the tools built into their browser.
 However, the no-code, drag-and-drop interfaces still produce HTML.
 Even if you never see it, the internet still runs on HTML.

-My colleague Syd likes to say that every third-grader should be taught regular expressions.
-I don't 100% agree with that, but I *do* think that *everyone* should have at least a little bit of power to understand how websites work under the hood, and to control their web browsing experience.
-If you never modify a form again ever, I will still be happy knowing that *y'all* now know how to get that glimpse under the hood, for any web page, at any time, for any reason.
+My stance is that *everyone* should have the chance to understand how websites work under the hood, and the full ability to control their web browsing experience.
+If you never modify a form again ever, I will still be happy.
+Because I know that *y'all* can get that glimpse under the hood, for any web page, at any time, for any reason.

 I'll leave it there.
 Thank you all so much for walking through this with me.
 Does anyone have any last questions or comments?